 Throughout my childhood, I visited Shriners at least once per year.
 Packing our family of six for what was sometimes an overnight stay—and sometimes a stay of a few weeks if I was undergoing surgery—was no easy feat for my parents.
 But every time we had an appointment, the staff greeted us with open arms and a friendly smile.
 In fact, many of the nurses and doctors remembered me each time I went back from the time I was two until I left at age 18.

-During my time, I experienced most every treatment Shriners had to offer a child with an orthopedic condition, from helping me find my first (of many) wheelchairs to working with physical therapists to strengthen my body, to consulting with nutritionists and surgeons who performed a variety of surgeries.
+During my time, I experienced almost every treatment Shriners had to offer a child with an orthopedic condition, from helping me find my first (of many) wheelchairs to working with physical therapists to strengthen my body to consulting with nutritionists and surgeons who performed a variety of surgeries.

 Below are just some of the procedures I had during my time as a patient at Shriners:

 - Rodding surgery in which metal rods were placed into my femurs to stabilize and strengthen the bone.